oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racslimimage/README.md

   ```

 ###### Section 2.1.1.2: Create Oracle RAC Containers
-Now create the Oracle RAC containers using the image.
+Now create the Oracle RAC containers using the Oracle RAC Database Container Slim Image.
 For the details of environment variables, refer to [Environment Variables Explained](#section-9-environment-variables-for-oracle-rac-on-containers)

-**Note**: Before creating the containers, you need to make sure you have edited the file `/scratch/common_scripts/podman/rac/envfile_racnodep1` and set the variables based on your enviornment.
+**Note**: Before creating the containers, you need to make sure you have edited the file `/scratch/common_scripts/podman/rac/envfile_racnodep1` and set the variables based on your environment.

-You can use the following example to create Oracle RAC containers:
+You can use the following example to create a container on host `racnodep1`:
 ```bash
 podman create -t -i \
 --hostname racnodep1 \